anoopk18/anoopk18.github.io/_pages/cv.md

 ======
 * Fall 2019 & Spring 2020: Technical Operations Co-lead

-  NASA Micro-G NExT Student Design Challenge
+ *NASA Micro-G NExT Student Design Challenge*
   Project: NASA-2020 Revolutionary Aerospace Systems Concepts – Academic Linkage (RASC-AL)

-  Duties included:
    * Proposed a solution to the SAVER challenge, which required a fully autonomous UAV capable of assisting astronauts in distress within a maritime environment
    * Piloted the integration of Pi (portable lightweight) camera with TensorFlow software to perform astronaut determination